automatically generated captions

 01:04:07 Action and mechanics but it's a step

 01:04:10 and it's really interesting step to a world in which you don't have to have physical connections

-01:04:15 and have things happen now you say that well there's no way of going from that to.
+01:04:15 to have things happen now you say that well there's no way of going from that to.

 01:04:23 Something which is more to do with thinking on the other hand having tried Oculus Rift I can't tell the difference

-01:04:32 between that world and the real world it's a virtual reality it's a virtual reality yet solved
+01:04:32 between that world and the real world it's a virtual reality it's a virtual reality world

 01:04:36 and so you put all of this together and all of a sudden you begin to imagine moving things at a distance